Restream/reindexer/cpp_src/readme.md

 ### Build & install

-The typical steps for building and configuring the reindexer looks like this
+The typical steps for building and configuring Reindexer look like this

 ```bash
 git clone https://github.com/Restream/reindexer